-The development of environmentally sustainable buildings and neighborhoods.
+There is an emerging, global trend to encourage the development of environmentally sustainable buildings and neighborhoods.
 Commonly referred to as "green building," this trend has been fueled by numerous organizations who have worked to develop standards around which architects and builders can design their projects.
 The most prominent of these groups is the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) program.

 The LEED rating system was originally designed for individual buildings.
 LEED Certification can be achieved through the use of green techniques applied to new construction or renovations to existing buildings, including historic structures.
-Over 4,000 buildings have either already been LEED certified, or are registered and going through the certification process in the U.S. Michigan has almost 200 LEEDcertified buildings including office buildings, university buildings, churches, nature centers and private residences.
+Over 4,000 buildings have either already been LEED certified, or are registered and going through the certification process in the U.S. Michigan has almost 200 LEED-certified buildings including office buildings, university buildings, churches, nature centers and private residences.

-Many green buildings across the country have been completed because the owner was self-motivated, based on the benefits those buildings enjoy.
+Many green buildings across the country have been completed because the owner was selfmotivated, based on the benefits those buildings enjoy.
 However, communities can also develop incentives to encourage green buildings and green site design techniques.
 Incentives could include property tax credits, tax abatement and tax exemptions, density bonuses, expedited permit review and waiving of permit fees.